wilkox/blast-tools/fragment_recruitment_plotter/README.markdown

 #About
 Visualise BLAST fragment recruitment to a reference genome.

+#Coverage plotter
+Plots the read depth across the reference genome, either base-by-base or with a moving window average.
 Can overlay up to five queries onto a single plot.
 Also supports basic mapping of features e.g. genes onto the reference genome.
+Can produce log-scale plot.

+#Percent identity plotter
+Plots each HIT (not READ) on the reference genome, so make sure you pre-filter your blast output to exactly what you want to plot!
+Reads can be optionally be coloured by evalue, as with [CAMERA's](http://camera.calit2.net/) fragment recruitment tool.

 #Requirements
 Requires `perl` and `R`.
 Written for a linux or other unix-like environment.